Automate Roadmap: Key Features for Building an Enterprise Automation Strategy

 Richard Schoen of HelpSystems recently hosted a webinar that outlined the essential features of a truly enterprise-class automation solution and introduced how Automate BPA Server Enterprise meets these requirements.

-Whether you’ve already made the investment in Automate or Automate BPA Server Standard or are just considering implementing robotic process automation for the first time, this webinar has something for you:
+Whether you’ve already made the investment in Automate or Automate BPA Server Standard or are just considering implementing business process automation or robotic process automation for the first time, this webinar has something for you:

 Why Choose Automate BPA Server for Workflow Automation?